 With cooking instructions that read, "put all the ingredients in the rice cooker and cook until done," Chicken and The Usual Suspects is quite possibly the least labor-intensive recipe in The Pot and How To Use It, and after opening a few cans and dicing chicken thighs, dinner was well on its way.
 Since I wasn't feeling particularly productive, I spent the time it took the pot to work its magic to speculate on which ingredients represented the various actors in this cinematically titled dish—would Kevin Spacey make a better artichoke or a marinated mushroom?

-Entries tagged with 'The Pot and How to Use It'
+'The Pot and How to Use It' on Serious Eats

 It's probably best to start off the introduction for this Mushroom Risotto recipe from Roger Ebert's The Pot and How to Use It by saying that there are no short cuts when to comes to making risotto.
 But if time is an issue and a dish of savory, creamy, mushroom studded rice is what you're after then the rice cooker can certainly make a passable approximation.